Stock Market

 (periodic updates)

-There are numerous versions of the price/earnings ratio (“P/E”), yet there are very few of them that can be appropriately compared to the recognized long-term average of 15.
-The objectives of this report are to detail the current level of the P/E ratio, to answer frequent questions about it, and to address the status of the current stock market cycle.
+There are numerous versions of the price/earnings ratio (P/E), yet there are very few of these that can appropriately be compared to the recognized long-term average of 15.
+The objectives of this report are to detail the current level of the P/E ratio, to answer questions frequently asked about it, and to address the status of the current stock market cycle.

 The Truth About P/Es